-My advice to anyone thinking about going through clearing is to research universities that you’re interested in attending.
+My advice to anyone thinking about going through Clearing is to research universities that you’re interested in attending.
 Look at their grades that they want, and realistically think about if you will have achieved them or not.
-Maybe look at 3 or 4 universities, some with higher grades and some with lower grades, and research each one thoroughly to see if you would study there.
+Maybe look at three or four universities, some with higher grades and some with lower grades, and research each one thoroughly to see if you would study there.
 Also research the city that it is in, for example nightlife, crime rate, places to see etc.

 What are you most looking forward to in the two/three years at NTU?